aplteam/Cider/docs/Cider-User-Guide.md

 The two most important commands of Cider's user commands are `CreateProject` and `OpenProject`.

+I> Note that in this document names stemming from the Cider configuration file are shown `like this`.

 ### CreateProject

 With `]Cider.CreateProject` any folder that does not yet host a file `cider.config` can be transformed into a Cider project.
 (You may specify the `-acceptConfig` flag to override this default behaviour and make Cider accept an already existing file `cider.config`)

 If the folder does not yet exist it will be created.
-In any case the folder will be populated with a file `cider.config`.
+In any case, the folder will be populated with a file `cider.config`.

 Note that `]Cider.CreateProject` deals differently with the possible combinations of namespace and source folder: